Table of Contents

 How to check SMTP server configuration in Linux

-You can use SWAKS (Swiss Army Knife SMTP) to check SMTP server configuration in Linux.
+There are different mail clients available such as mutt, mail etc. You can use SWAKS (Swiss Army Knife SMTP) to check SMTP server configuration in Linux.
 Once we configure postfix mail server, the next step would be to check SMTP server configuration and make sure the mails are sent and delivered successfully.

 [root@rhel-8 ~]# yum install swaks